Super Mario Odyssey: Music

-Super Mario Odyssey's main theme song, Jump Up, Super Star! lyrics references many gameplay mechanics in the Super Mario franchise, like jumping, collecting coins, and 1-UPs.
+The lyrics of Super Mario Odysseys main theme song "Jump Up, Super Star!" reference many gameplay mechanics in the Super Mario franchise, like jumping, collecting coins, and 1-UPs.

 When the developers were working on Pauline's character, they gave her an interest in jazz music.
 This led her to becoming a singer, with the inclusion of the song "Jump Up Super Star!"
 Super Mario Run had previously featured a track with vocals that was added in an update released one month prior to Odyssey.
 A swing music-inspired song, "Jump Up Super Star!" was composed by the game's lead composer, Naoto Kubo, with vocals by Kate Higgins.
 The song's chorus was made simple to be memorable and easy to sing along to.
 Lyrics were written in Japanese by Nobuyoshi Suzuki and translated to English by Rob Heiret.
 Another theme song, "Break Free (Lead the Way)", followed a similar process.

 A sampler album containing 12 tracks from the game was released on iTunes in December 2017.
 A four-disc soundtrack containing 136 tracks was released in Japan in 2018 by Being Inc. The soundtracks include English, Japanese, and instrumental versions of "Jump Up Super Star!" and "Break Free (Lead the Way)".
 The discs also include commentary from some of the development staff.